Government of Gilgit-Baltistan: Gilgit-Baltistan Empowerment and Self-Governance Order 2009

+The Gilgit-Baltistan Order 2018

+In 2018, the federal cabinet passed The Gilgit-Baltistan Order 2018, which notably relegated the roles formally exercised by the Gilgit-Baltistan Council to the elected Assembly, although it still delegated much executive powers to the office of Prime Minister of Pakistan.

 The 26th Amendment for the Provisional Provincial status

-In November 2020, Pakistani prime minister Imran Khan announced that Gilgit-Baltistan would attain Interim Semi-Provincial status after the 2020 Gilgit-Baltistan Assembly election.
+In September 2020, the then Pakistani prime minister Imran Khan announced that Gilgit-Baltistan would attain provisional provincial status after the 2020 Gilgit-Baltistan Assembly election.

 The Law Ministry of Pakistan recently finalised the draft of the 26th Amendment to the Constitution, submitting it to the prime minister for review.
 The proposed legislation is aimed at awarding GB provisional provincial status, and is expected to be presented in parliament for debate.
 If passed by a two-thirds majority in parliament, Gilgit-Baltistan would likely be given the status of province through an amendment in Article 1 of the Constitution.
 The 26th Amendment would empower Gilgit-Baltistan as per the other provinces of the Pakistan without jeopardizing Pakistan's stance about the Kashmir conflict.

 As of now the work on the legislation about the provisional provincial status has been slowed down due to the recent political unrest in Pakistan.

 Executive

-The government of Gilgit Baltistan consists of democratically elected body with the Governor of Gilgit-Baltistan as the constitutional head.
-The Chief Minister of Gilgit-Baltistan is elected by the Provincial Assembly of the Gilgit-Baltistan to serve as the head of the provincial government in Gilgit-Baltistan.
-Whereas, the Chief Secretary Gilgit-Baltistan is usually an officer of grade BPS-21 or 22 from the Pakistan Administrative Service acts as an administrative head of the Gilgit-Baltistan.
+The government of Gilgit Baltistan consists of an elected body, with the Governor as the constitutional head.
+The Chief Minister is elected by the Assembly to serve as the head of the provincial government in Gilgit-Baltistan.
+Whereas, the Chief Secretary, Gilgit-Baltistan is usually an officer of grade BPS-21 or 22 from the Pakistan Administrative Service, who acts as an administrative head of the Gilgit-Baltistan.